mauri870/blog/content/posts/watch-ya-buffer-size.md

 draft: false
 ---

 Buffers are key pieces when writing software, they can be smaller or bigger based on your needs.
-But when you have too much of then with big sizes things start to Go out of control.
+But when you have too much of these with big sizes things start to Go out of control.

 ---